ronanociosoig-200/Tuist-Pokedex/README.md

 Run `tuist test` to execute all the tests, or `tuist test <feature_name>` for running the tests on specific modules.

 The project also has 2 custom schemes to help with manual validation: "UITesting" and "AsyncNetworkTesting".
 Each of these have the launch argument added.

+## Circle CI
+The project is integrated with Circle for continuous integration.
+Each push to a branch will trigger the build and test workflow.

+The configuration takes advantage of extensive caching on Circle as well as Tuist Cloud.